rungalileo/galileo-java-app/README.md

+The main example class to see is `GalileoApiGateway.java`.

-3 steps to run this app
+## 3 steps to run this app

 1. Install Brew:
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"